Feng Shih-kuan

 Feng Shih-kuan (馮世寬 (Féng Shìkuān); born 25 November 1945) is a Taiwanese politician.
 He served in the Republic of China Air Force from 1967 to 2006, retiring with the rank of General before assuming the post of Minister of National Defense in 2016.
-Feng stepped down in 2018, and was succeeded by Yen Teh-fa.
+Feng stepped down in 2018 and was succeeded by Yen Teh-fa.

 Education

-Feng completed his Chinese Air Preparatory School of the Ministry of National Defense in 1963.
+Feng completed his education at the Chinese Air Preparatory School of the Ministry of National Defense in 1963.
 He graduated from the Republic of China Air Force Academy in 1967.
-He obtained his Flight Safety Officer Class from University of Southern California in the United States in 1977.
+In 1977, he obtained his Flight Safety Officer Class from the University of Southern California in the United States.
 In 1981, he completed his study from the Armed Forces University in the Chinese Air Command and Staff College in 1981 and in the Chinese War College in 1988.

 Non-military career

 Feng joined Aerospace Industrial Development Corporation as company chairman on 2 May 2006.
 He was hired to oversee the completion of upgrades to the AIDC F-CK-1 Ching-kuo, which had been ongoing for seven years and cost NT$7 billion.